Panagiotis897/PowerDeck/README.md

 - **Board Mode**: A distraction-free, full-screen experience that hides menus and maximizes your grid (inspired by SIM Dashboard).
 - **Fit to Screen**: Toggle between fixed-size buttons or a fluid grid that automatically fills your entire screen.
 - **Multiple Profiles**: Create, save, and switch between different dashboard layouts (e.g., Gaming, Work, Streaming).
-- **Custom Widgets**: Import or create your own widgets using HTML, CSS, and JavaScript.
-- **Macro Control**: Execute keyboard shortcuts and system commands directly from the dashboard.
+- **Text Macros & Snippets**: Insert complex text blocks or code snippets instantly.
+- **Selection Wrapping**: Use the `${selection}` placeholder in macros to wrap selected text with tags or styles.
-- **High-Speed Windows Support**: Uses a custom-built native C# bridge for near-instant keyboard shortcuts.
+- **High-Speed Windows Support**: Uses a custom-built native C# bridge for near-instant keyboard shortcuts and macros.
+- **Macro Control**: Execute keyboard shortcuts, modifiers (Ctrl, Alt, Shift), and system commands.
 - **Dynamic Configuration**: Adjust grid size, button size, accent colors, and transparency in real-time.
 - **Persistence**: All settings, buttons, and profiles are saved locally in your browser.
 - **Import/Export**: Easily backup or share your entire configuration as a JSON file.